vpriya22/data-commons/README.md

 IN PROGRESS - [Javascript Timelines from Google Data Commons API](/data-pipeline/timelines/earthscape/datacommons.html) - Mehul

 TO DO: Load the UN Goals timeline nav tree from the GDC API.
 Display a clean hierarchy with only 2 or 3 levels.
 Narrow to data usable in visualizations.
-The Colab above might use this process.
+The following Colab could use this process.

 [Data Commons Timelines CoLab](https://colab.research.google.com/drive/1PF8wojIOHxDCdmadsAdkpHnb-An1ymEh?usp=sharing)

 [Observable Data Loaders](https://observablehq.com/framework/loaders) can be used to pre-save data, but python in a CoLab is easier to collaborate on.

-CSV files in docs/innovation data with an [Observable Data Loader](https://observablehq.com/framework/loaders).
+CSV files in docs/innovation data use the [Observable Data Loader](https://observablehq.com/framework/loaders).
 See our [Weather Data Loader notes](docs/air/).

-TO DO: Display our [US Industry Timelines](../data-pipeline/timelines/) using common timeline javascript from javascript timelines above.
+TO DO: Display our [US Industry Timelines](../data-pipeline/timelines/) using common timeline javascript in [localsite/js/earthscape.js](/localsite/js/earthscape.js).

 <!--[worldbank.org indicators](https://github.com/phiresky/world-development-indicators-sqlite/)-->